MyPortugalHoliday.com

 Hotels in Fatima

-Fatima offers diverse accommodation options to suit all needs, from luxury hotels to modest pilgrim houses, most within easy walking distance of the Sanctuary.
-The peak season (May-October) sees higher rates and limited availability, so early booking is recommended, especially during major celebrations and feast days.
+Fátima offers a wide range of accommodation, from luxury hotels to modest pilgrim houses, with most options within easy walking distance of the Sanctuary.
+The peak season runs from May to October, when rates are higher and availability more limited; booking early is advisable, particularly around major celebrations and feast days such as the 13th of May and October.

-The interactive map below displays available lodging across the city, helping you select the perfect base for your visit.
-You can adjust the dates to see current prices and availability for your specific travel period.
+The interactive map below displays available accommodation across the town.
+You can adjust the dates to see current prices and availability for your travel dates.

-Tombs of Lucia and Jacinta in the Basílica de Nossa Senhora do Rosário
+The tombs of Lúcia and Jacinta in the Basílica de Nossa Senhora do Rosário

 • Fátima region tour from Lisbon